 How will you prevent that from happening?
 That’s what we will be discussing in this mini-guide.
 First, we will learn more about the terms internal and external communications, then we will look into the key differences and walk through the main reasons they need to work together.

-Definitions and tactics
+Internal and external communications: Definitions and tactics

 Communication is said to be internal, when the exchange of information, facts, opinions, etc occurs within the organisation itself.
 In internal communication, messages can be exchanged via personal contact, telephone, e-mails, intranet, modern communication tools or digital workplaces.